-Most businesses, non-profits, government organizations and even schools recognize the need for a CRM.
-Recent statistics estimate that over 90 percent of companies with 11 or more employees use CRM.
-The basic benefits of CRM programs are enticing enough, most users don’t realize the many other, more advanced benefits of CRM programs.
+Most businesses, non-profits, government organisations and even schools recognise the need for a CRM.
+Recent statisticsestimate that over 90 percent of companies with 11 or more employees use CRM.
+The basic benefits of CRM programs are enticing enough, most users don’t realise the many other, more advanced benefits of CRM programs.

 The 8 Surprising Benefits of a CRM System